LuigiSigillo/NextRoom/Documents/Evaluation/Evaluation.md

-- The updated documents need to reflect the work done since the 1st delivery.
-- The updated documents need to take into account the comments made during the 1st delivery (clearly only those comments that you decided to implement).
-- The updated versions of the documents should not explain the difference between the previous version and the new version.
-Instead, they need to provide the current position of the project.
-- The updated versions of the documents should provide a link to the previous version of the documents (history) so that anyone interested can still check the previous versions.

 # Evaluation

 This document defines how the evaluation of this project will be carried out.
 We will do considerations for both the technical point of view, and the user experience part.